To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 ### (18) Whirl Shader
 This shader is based on "Book Of Shaders-Godot" at reference.
 ### (19) Mixture the Binary Filter and the Default Filter
-This filter is added the Binary Filter based on the Default Filter.
+This filter is added the Binary Filter based on the Default Blur Filter.
 ### (20) Mixture the Edge Detection and the Default Filter
-This filter is added the Edge Detection Filter based on the Default Filter.
+This filter is added the Edge Detection Filter based on the Default Blur Filter.
 ### (21) Mixture the Edge Detection and the Motion Filter
 This filter is added the Edge Detection Filter based on the Motion Filter.